gjbsaiia/pynstagram/README.md

 # pynstagram
 Python API using selenium that scrapes data from your account</br>
--- work in progress... bear w me</br>
+Also allows you to unfollow targeted accounts (non-follow-backers, ghost accounts)</br>
-currently all functionality works for Ubuntu</br>
+Currently all functionality works for Ubuntu</br>

 ## Coming features
   - Hashtags that target your audience
   - Graphics